-P (gpd/ft 2) V (ft/min)
+P (gpd/ft 2) V (fpm)

 5000 10 (Max)

 4000 9

 3000 8

 2500 7

 2000 6

 1500 5

 1000 4

 500 3

 0-500 2 (Min)

-(3) Diameter.
+- (3) Diameter.
 The screen diameter shall be selected so that the entrance velocity through the screen openings will not exceed 0.1 foot per second.
 The entrance velocity is calculated by dividing the well yield in cubic feet per second by the total area of the screen openings in square feet.
-This will ensure the following:

-- (a) The hydraulic losses in the screen opening will be negligible. - (b) the rate of incrustation will be minimal, - (c) the rate of corrosion will be minimal. - (4) Installation.
-Various procedures may be used for installation of well screens.
+This will ensure the following: - (a) The hydraulic losses in the screen opening will be negligible. - (b) the rate of incrustation will be - minimal, minimal.

-(a) For cable-tool percussion and rotary drilled wells, the pull-back method may be used.
+- (c) the rate of corrosion will be - (4) Installation.
+Various procedures may be used for installation of well screens. - (a) For cable-tool percussion and rotary drilled wells, the pull-back method may be used.
 A telescope screen, that is one of such a diameter that it will pass through a standard pipe of the same size, is used.
-The casing is installed to the full depth of the well, the screen is lowered inside the casing, and then the casing is pulled back to expose the screen to the aquifer.

-(b) In the bail down method, the well and casing are completed to the finished grade of the casing; and the screen, fitted with a bail-down shoe is let down through the casing in telescope fashion.
-The sand is removed from below the screen and the screen settles down into the final position.

-(c) For the wash-down method, the screen is set as on the bail-down method.
+The casing is installed to the full depth of the well, the screen is lowered inside the casing, and then the casing is pulled back to expose the screen to the aquifer. - (b) In the bail down method, the well and casing are completed to the finished grade of the casing; and the screen, fitted with a bail-down shoe is let down through the casing in telescope fashion.
+The sand is removed from below the screen and the screen settles down into the final position. - (c) For the wash-down method, the screen is set as on the bail-down method.
 The screen is lowered to the bottom and a high velocity jet of fluid is directed through a self closing bottom fitting on the screen, loosens the sand and allowing the screen to sink to it final position.
-If filter packing is used, it is placed around the screen after being set by one of the above methods.
+If gravel packing is used, it is placed around the screen after being set by one of the above methods.
 A seal, called a packer, is provided at the top of the screen.
 Lead packers are expanded with a swedge block.
-Neoprene packers are self sealing.

-(d) In the hydraulic rotary method of drilling, the screen may be attached directly to the bottom of the casing before lowering the whole assembly into the well.

-e.
-Filter packing.
-Filter packing (sometimes referred to as gravel packing)is primarily sand placed around the well screen to stabilize the aquifer and provide a radius of high permeability around the screen.
+Neoprene packers are self sealing. - (d) In the hydraulic rotary method of drilling, the screen may be attached directly to the bottom of the casing before lowering the whole assembly into the well. - e.
+Gravel packing.
+Gravel packing is the process by which selected, clean, disinfected gravel is placed between the outside of the well screen and the face of the undisturbed aquifer.
 This differs from the naturally developed well in that the zone around the screen is made more permeable by the addition of coarse material.
-Filter-pack material is more effective when it is composed of clean rounded silicious sand or gravel.
+Gravel-pack material must be clean and fairly uniform with smooth, well-rounded grains.
+Gravel shall be siliceous material.

-(1) Size.
-Grain size of the filter pack is selected on the basis of information obtained from sieve analyses of the material in the aquifer.
-The well screen aperture size will be selected so that between 85 and 100 percent of the filter pack is larger than the screen openings.
-Criteria for sizing the filter pack are as follows:

-(a) Perform sieve analyses on all strata within the aquifer.
+- (1) Size.
+Gravel size is based on information obtained by sieve analyses of the material in the aquifer.
+The well screen aperture size will be selected so that between 85 and 100 percent of the gravel is larger than the screen openings.
+Criteria for sizing the gravel are as follows: - (a) Perform sieve analyses on all strata within the aquifer.
 The sieve sizes to be used in performing these analyses are:

-No. 4
+3 in.
 No. 10

+2 in.
 No. 20

+11/2 in.
 No. 40

+1 in.
 No. 60

+3/4 in.
 No. 140

+No. 4